 Comprehensive guidance.
 ST&R can assess companies’ current compliance, test measures they have put in place, and help them develop remedial protocols.
 ST&R also assists in developing and implementing effective due diligence strategies, including updating or creating audit procedures and questions, corporate policy documents such as compliance manuals and vendor manuals, vendor agreements and related documents, and training materials.
 In addition, we work with corporate legal, procurement, and CSR departments to ensure all relevant personnel understand the ramifications of forced labor laws and regulations.

 Representation.
-If your goods get caught in a WRO, ST&R examines your contracts, purchase orders, and other communications to minimize the impact and get your operations back on track.
+If your shipment is detained, ST&R examines your contracts, purchase orders, and other communications to minimize the impact and get your operations back on track.
 ST&R also advocates for company interests before agencies like U.S. Customs and Border Protection, the Office of Foreign Assets Control, and the Bureau of Industry and Security and monitors their related regulations and policies.

 Cost effectiveness.
 ST&R utilizes companies’ existing corporate social responsibility and customs compliance resources, which ensures our approach is efficient, less costly, and rapidly implemented.